Setup

 const maestro = new BotMaestroSdk()

-maestro.login("https://developers.botcity.dev", "<LOGIN>", "<KEY>")
+maestro.login(<SERVER>, "<LOGIN>", "<KEY>")

 const executionTask = await maestro.getTask(taskid)

-// Getting the arguments passed by Runner
+// Getting parameters passed by the Runner

 const args = process.argv.slice(2)